 Rocky Mountain National Park is one of the top national parks visited in the U.S. and for good reason!
 Whether you are looking for waterfalls, lakes, great views, or just relaxing scenery, you can find it here.
 Which entrance to Rocky Mountain National Park should you use?
 It depends what exactly you’re looking for.
 We’ve explored the best hikes for kids in Rocky Mountain National Park from the East (Estes Park) entrance previously.
-Now we’ll bring you the best hikes for families on the west entrance of RMNP.
+Now we’ll bring you the best hikes for families from the Rocky Mountain National Park West Entrance.

 Let’s Jet, Kids! uses affiliate links.
 As an Amazon (and other networks) Associate, I earn from qualifying purchases.
 It is no extra cost to you.

 Where is the Main Entrance for Rocky Mountain National Park?

 There are a couple main entrances.
 The most popular entrance is Beaver Meadows Entrance near Estes Park side, on the east side of the park.
 This will give you quick access to Bear Lake Road and plenty to do and see.
 Check out post about what to do in RMNP on the east side.